Contact-Anchored Proprioceptive Odometry for Legged and Wheel-Legged Robots: Introduction

 \item \textbf{Footfall recording with height correction for accurate elevation.} We record world-frame contact (footfall) positions at touchdown and use them as intermittent constraints during stance to suppress long-horizon drift.
 To prevent elevation drift over extended traversal, we propose a lightweight support-plane height clustering with time-decayed confidence that snaps newly recorded footfall heights to previously observed planes at a configurable resolution.

-\item \textbf{Inverse-kinematics nonlinear filtering for encoder-induced velocity spikes.} To mitigate spiky foot velocity observations caused by encoder quantization and discrete differentiation, we introduce an inverse-kinematics CKF (IKVel-CKF) that estimates foot-end velocities directly from joint angles and angular velocities under a nonlinear observation model, and integrates the filtered velocities into the fusion estimator.
+\item \textbf{Inverse-kinematics nonlinear filtering for encoder-induced velocity spikes.} To mitigate spiky foot velocity observations caused by encoder quantization and discrete differentiation, we retain an inverse-kinematics CKF (IKVel-CKF) that estimates foot-end velocities directly from joint angles and angular velocities under a nonlinear observation model and can be enabled as CAPO-CKE before the contact-anchored fusion update.

 \item \textbf{Yaw drift suppression with a kinematics-only fallback.} We reduce long-horizon yaw drift by enforcing multi-contact geometric consistency between body-frame kinematics and world-frame contact records.
 In particular, during prolonged standing with stable multi-contact, this constraint effectively arrests IMU yaw drift by continuously re-anchoring heading to the contact geometry.
-When IMU yaw constraints are disabled, the estimator still provides a kinematics-derived heading reference; empirically, the accumulated error is about $10^\circ$ per closed turn for short-step gaits and about $30^\circ$ per closed turn for long-step gaits, indicating residual sensitivity to unmodeled attitude coupling and contact compliance.
+The released estimator applies this correction as a soft bias on the yaw observation entering the attitude estimator; when IMU yaw constraints are disabled, the same geometry still provides a kinematics-derived heading reference, although residual drift remains sensitive to unmodeled attitude coupling and contact compliance.

 \item \textbf{Real-robot evaluation on multiple platforms and public artifacts.} We evaluate the estimator on four platforms (three Astrall robots and a Unitree Go2 EDU) using long closed-loop trajectories with both horizontal and vertical motion.
-We publicly release the complete implementation and representative ROS bags (including synchronized video) for the Go2 EDU trials to enable reproducible evaluation. \end{itemize}
+We publicly release the complete implementation and representative Go2 EDU test data through the \texttt{DataForTest} GitHub release, including ROS bags, CSV files, and videos, to enable reproducible evaluation. \end{itemize}